Skip to main content

 Underutilised Talent in the Tourism Workforce

 Over 5.9 million Ukrainians have sought temporary protection in the EU.
-While 71% hold university degrees—mostly women—many are employed in low-skilled roles (e.g., cleaning, logistics, agriculture).
-Despite being digitally literate and professionally experienced, their skills remain vastly underused in the job market.
+Although 71% hold university degrees, most of them women, many are employed in low-skilled roles such as cleaning, logistics and agriculture.
+Despite being digitally literate and professionally experienced, their skills remain significantly underutilised in the labour market.

 Barriers to Job Matching and Career Development